wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

    * Amusement parks
    * State Fairs
-   * Tripadvisor Excellence award winners
+   * <a target="_blank" href="https://www.tripadvisor.com/TravelersChoice">Tripadvisor Excellence award winners</a>
+   * Best restaurants from OpenTable, Zagat, Michelin

 ## Technical Footnote #

-This is rather large list, intentionally to test how well the system can handle a large file (how quickly it can download and display).
+This rather large list was originally created to intentionally to test how well the system can handle a large file (how quickly it can download and display).

 This is an upgrade of my terrible <a target="_blank" href="http://wilsonmar.com/1usa.htm">